GLOW-Delta-2025/matrix-panels/README.md

-# Echoes of Tomorrow - Light Arm Firmware
+# Echoes of Tomorrow - Matrix Panels Firmware

-This repository contains the embedded firmware for the microcontrollers that operate the LED light arm in the **Echoes of Tomorrow** GLOW 2025 project.
+This repository contains the embedded firmware for the microcontrollers that operate the matrix panels in the **Echoes of Tomorrow** GLOW 2025 project.

 ## Overview
 - Written in C++
-- Compiled and uploaded to microcontrollers (e.g., Arduino or compatible boards)
+- Compiled and uploaded to microcontrollers (Teensy 4.0)
-- Receives audio-reactive signals from the central unit
+- Receives audio-reactive signals from the master

 ## Project Structure
 ```